giorgioberardini1/fuel-consumption/README.md

 In a real scenario there are multiple factors that might affects the fuel consuption, in this projects we are going to explore them in order to find a Regressor that can handle this problem.

-NB: in the fuelconsumption.ipynb you will find the complete project.
+_NOTE: in the fuelconsumption.ipynb you will find the complete project._